 Intentional Infliction of Emotional Distress

-It’s important to note that intentional infliction of emotional distress can be brought independently- even if there was no physical injury.
-However, emotional distress damages can only be recovered once.
+Intentional infliction of emotional distress can be an independent claim with no physical injury attached, but emotional distress can only be recovered once.

-- Causing someone to think they are going to be killed
+- Making someone believe they are going to be killed

 Negligent Infliction of Emotional Distress